n0thhhing/ts-capstone/README.md

 // every time disasm (or disasm_iter) comes across
 // a movz instruction in the span of your
-// disassembler instance, movz will be aliased to
+// cs instance, movz will be aliased to
 // foo, the id will still remain the same as movz.
 // To reset the mnemonic, recall this with the same
 // id, but with mnemonic set to null(JavaScript null)